IzODA/IzODA.github.io/docs/spark/wlm-metering.md

 ## Considerations for using WLM Metering and Capping

+As a general rule, it is a good idea to define WLM classification rules such that Spark workload (including the MDS and Spark started procs) does not fall into the SYSOTHER service class.
+SYSOTHER service class work is considered discrentionary, and may suffer unexpected performance degradation.

 ### Specifying Memory Limit for a resource group

-A WLM resource group is a way of limiting or guaranteeing the system resource availability to one or more service classes.
-WLM APAR OA52611 provides the ability to limit the physical memory, at a system level, consumed by all address spaces that belong to a resource group.
+A WLM resource group is a way of limiting or guaranteeing the system resource availability to one or more service classes. z/OS V2.4 (or releases with WLM APAR OA52611 applied) provides the ability to limit the physical memory, at a system level, consumed by all address spaces that belong to a resource group.

 **Example:** The following figure shows an example of creating a resource group called ODASRG with a maximum capacity of 10 percent of the LPAR share in the general processor pool and a memory limit of 20 GB: